spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productconfiguration-module.md

 *Estimated migration time: 5 minutes*

-`ProductConfiguration` v1.0.0 introduces the following backward incompatible changes:
+Version 1.0.0 of the `ProductConfiguration` module introduces the following backward incompatible changes:

 * Adjusted `ProductConfigurationFacade::getProductConfigurationCollection()` so it is now getting product configurations by `ProductConfigurationCriteria` instead of `ProductConfigurationFilterTransfer`.
 * Introduced the `spy_product_configuration.uuid` field to allow unique identifier.